Going through the life insurance process is never fun. Especially dealing with something such as elevated liver enzymes.

 It just depends on the factors that we have discussed this far into the post.

-What If You Have Been Declined Life Insurance Due to Elevated Liver Enzymes?
+Declined Life Insurance Due to Elevated Liver Enzymes or High GGT’s?

 It’s a fantastic saving account for two years and then acts just like any other life insurance policy beginning in month 24.
 Companies such as American General Life offer what’s perhaps the best-guaranteed issue currently on the market.